... International Disaster Information Network (IDIN)

 governmental, community action, interfaith organizations and

 radio and television networks).
-This resources were utilized
+These resources were utilized

 planning for the Year 2000 conversion.